-You may specify the aligned and transparent_union attributes either in a typedef declaration or just past the closing curly brace of a complete enum, struct or union type definition and the packed attribute only past the closing brace of a definition.
+You may specify type attributes either in a typedef declaration or in an enum, struct or union type declaration or definition.

-You may also specify attributes between the enum, struct or union tag and the name of the type rather than after the closing brace.
+For an enum, struct or union type, you may specify attributes either between the enum, struct or union tag and the name of the type, or just past the closing curly brace of the definition.
+The former syntax is preferred.

-See Section 5.25 [Attribute Syntax], page 231, for details of the exact syntax for using attributes.
+See Section 5.26 [Attribute Syntax], page 254, for details of the exact syntax for using attributes.